BEIJING (Reuters) - Blind Chinese rights defender Chen Guangcheng has never been one to give up without a fight.

-Speaking in a video released on YouTube last week after his escape, Chen appealed to Chinese Premier Wen Jiabao to order a probe into the brutality he says he and his family have endured from thugs who have acted as unofficial guards.
+Speaking in a video released on YouTube this week after his escape, Chen appealed to Chinese Premier Wen Jiabao to order a probe into the brutality he says he and his family have endured from thugs who have acted as unofficial guards.

 “Who made this order?
 You must immediately investigate,” he added.
 “They broke into our house, pinned down my wife and smothered her with a blanket, and brutally beat her.”

 Protests against Chinese police erupted in Chen’s home village in early 2006, a week after Premier Wen visited the province to promote “harmony” in the countryside.

 “The villagers are angry, because they suffer abuse from these people, as well,” Chen told Reuters then.
 “It’s bad enough how they’re treating me, but it’s too much when my neighbor also suffers just because of me.”